• A housing community at Chapman University. In the foreground is a red-leafed tree.

 (714) 997-6668

-Dr. Tinoco (Juan) serves as the Assistant Dean for the Office of Residence Life and First Year Experience.
+Dr. Juan Tinoco (he/him/el) serves as the Assistant Dean for the Office of Residence Life and First Year Experience.
 As the Assistant Dean, Juan’s role is to lead the professional staff in providing an exceptional residential experience that supports student’s academic pursuits.
 As a first-generation college student and a person of color, Juan is deeply committed in creating a safe, inclusive, living and learning community where all students can thrive.
 Juan completed his bachelor’s at the University of California, Santa Barbara, his Master’s in Student Affairs from the University of Southern California, and most recently completed his Doctorate in Organizational Leadership at The University of La Verne.
 In his spare time, Juan likes to hike, watch movies and travel with his family.

 photo of Jamie Gutierrez